 What analysts say:

-- Buy, sell, or hold?: Analysts strongly back KBR, with nine of 11 rating it a buy and the remainder rating it a hold.
+- Buy, sell, or hold?: Analysts strongly back KBR, with 10 of 14 rating it a buy and the remainder rating it a hold.
 Analysts like KBR better than competitor Jacobs Engineering Group overall.
-Analysts still rate the stock a moderate buy, but they are a bit more wary about it compared to three months ago.
+While analysts still rate the stock a moderate buy, they are a little more optimistic about it compared to three months ago.

 What our community says:

-CAPS All-Stars are solidly behind the stock, with 96.2% granting it an "outperform" rating.
-The community at large backs the All-Stars, with 94.9% giving it a rating of "outperform."
-Fools are gung-ho about KBR and haven't been shy with their opinions lately, logging 198 posts in the past 30 days.
+CAPS All-Stars are solidly backing the stock, with 96% granting it an "outperform" rating.
+Most of the community concurs with the All-Stars, with 94.7% awarding it a rating of "outperform."
 Even with a robust four out of five stars, KBR's CAPS rating falls a little short of the community's upbeat outlook.

-KBR's profit has risen year over year by an average of 40.6% over the past five quarters.
+KBR's profit has risen year-over-year by an average of 57.2% over the past five quarters.
 Revenue has fallen for the past three quarters.